Sweet and spicy pecans with maple syrup are perfectly balanced with salty-sweet flavors and a little heat on the end. They’re a holiday favorite!

 But honestly, those pecans were always the thing I was least excited about.

-I adore a salty-sweet snack, but sugared pecans just never did it for me for some reason.
+I adore a salty-sweet snack, and our homemade chex mix is one of my very favorite holiday snacks, but sugared pecans just never did it for me for some reason.

 And then last year, my mom added some cayenne.